 An email newsletter will be sent to you periodically when auditions for live shows on the Garden Theatre season are announced.

-Garden Theatre Announces Auditions for the First Three Shows of the 2017-2018 Season
+Garden Theatre Auditions for Second Half of 2017-2018 Theatrical Season

-Garden Theatre is pleased to announce auditions for the first three shows of the 2017-2018 Theatrical Season to be presented at the Garden Theatre located at 160 West Plant Street in Winter Garden.
-These shows include Jesus Christ Superstar, The Odd Couple (both the male and female versions), and Annie.
-Audition times and requirements are as listed below.
-The 2017 – 2018 Season Sponsor is Evoyent, a Deloitte Network Company.
+The Garden Theatre is pleased to announce auditions for the remainder of the productions in the 2017-2018 theatrical season to be presented at the Garden Theatre located at 160 West Plant Street in Winter Garden.
+These shows include the award-winning original play, A Tennessee Walk.
+Audition times and requirements are listed below.

-Please note that AEA and non-Equity performers will be seen for all shows.
+Please note that AEA and non-Equity performers will be seen for this show.
 We are looking for a very diverse range of ethnicity in our actors.
 All roles are paid.

 CALLBACKS – BY INVITATION ONLY